Households and the Environment Survey (HES)

-The Households and the Environment Survey (HES) measures the environmental practices and behaviours of Canadian households that relate to the condition of our air, water and soils.
+The first phase of the Households and the Environment Survey (HES) measures the environmental practices and behaviours of Canadian households that relate to the condition of our air, water and soils.
 The survey was also designed to collect data to develop and improve three key environmental indicators: air quality, water quality and greenhouse gas emissions.

 The objective of the survey is to provide context to scientific measures of air and water quality, and greenhouse gas emissions, by gaining a better understanding of household behaviour and practices with respect to the environment.

 Since the HES was first conducted in 1991, environmental priorities and concerns have changed for Canadians.
 The quality of drinking water, the impact of residential pesticide use and the impact of hazardous waste on human health are only some of the newer issues that have moved to the forefront of Canadians' collective consciousness.
 Changes in environmental practices and behaviours are reflective of these growing concerns.
 In order to gauge these changes, the HES measures key environmental variables and practices.
-The survey ran in 1991, 1994, 2006,and every two years between 2007 and 2017.
-Below is a list of topics that are covered in the 2019 HES.
+The survey ran in 1991, 1994, 2006, and every two years between 2007 and 2017.
+Below is a list of topics that are covered in the first phase of the 2019 HES.